NBR: Neutralization Based Reclamation: NBR+

-On the other hand, whenever a \rl $T$ passes the \lw, it collects and saves the current timestamps of all threads (\lineref{readscants}), as well as the current \textit{tail} pointer of its \textit{limboBag} (\lineref{bmtail}), so it can remember precisely which records it had unlinked before it reached the \lw. $T$ then periodically collects the timestamps of all threads, comparing the new values it sees to the original values it saw when it passed the \lw (\lineref{attemptfreebeg} - \lineref{attemptfreeend})\footnote{Note, scanning \textit{announceTS[]} would incur overhead in terms of cache misses.
-This cost could be amortized over multiple \func{retire} operations by scanning \textit{announceTS[]} after a fixed number of calls to \func{retire} have been made.}.
-It continues to do this until it either detects a relaxed grace period or hits the \hw itself (and triggers its own relaxed grace period).
-Observe that if the timestamp of any thread changes from one even number to another, then that thread has both \textit{begun and finished} sending signals to \textit{all} threads since $T$ hit the \lw.
-Thus, $T$ could identify that a \rgp has occurred, solving (C2).
+Whenever a \rl $T$ passes the \lw, it collects and saves the current timestamps of all threads (\lineref{readscants}), as well as the current \textit{tail} pointer of its \textit{limboBag} (\lineref{bmtail}), so it can remember precisely which records it had unlinked \textit{before} it reached its \lw. $T$ then periodically collects the timestamps of all threads, comparing the new values it sees to the original values it saw when it passed the \lw (\lineref{attemptfreebeg} - \lineref{attemptfreeend}).
+(To obtain high performance, we amortize the overhead of scanning \textit{announceTS} over many \func{retire} operations.)
+It continues to do this until it either detects a RGP or hits the \hw itself (and sends signals to induce its own RGP).
+Observe that, after $T$ hits its \lw, if the timestamp of any thread changes from one even number to another even number, then that thread has both \textit{begun and finished} sending signals to \textit{all} threads since $T$ hit the \lw.
+Thus, $T$ can identify that a \rgp has occurred since it hit its \lw, solving (C2).

 Finally, to tackle \textbf{(C3)}, observe that T saves the last record ($tail$ of its limboBag) it had retired before entering the \lw at \lineref{bmtail}.
-If T successfully observes an \rgp as explained in the solution to (C2), then all threads would either have discarded or reserved all their private references to the records in $T$'s limboBag upto the saved $bookmarkTail$ making these records safe to reclaim.
-Thus, $T$ can invoke \func{reclaimFreeable} to free all un-reserved records upto the $bookmarkTail$ (\lineref{prf}). solving (C3).
+If T successfully observes a \rgp as explained in the solution to (C2), then all threads would either have discarded or reserved all their private references to the records in $T$'s limboBag up to the saved $bookmarkTail$.
+Thus, $T$ can invoke \func{reclaimFreeable} to free all unreserved records up to the $bookmarkTail$ (\lineref{prf}). solving (C3).